-The George Bass Coastal walk is a great 8km each way day walk (16km round trip) or you could do one half; the Kilcunda to Punchbowl beach is 4.6km and is great for spotting Spring wildflowers!
+The George Bass Coastal walk is a great 8km each way day walk (16km round trip) or you could do one half; the Kilcunda to Punchbowl Beach is 4.6km one-way, and great for spotting Spring wildflowers!

 This clifftop trail from Kilcunda to San Remo's outskirts follows George Bass's voyage of discovery along the southern edge of the Anderson Peninsula, over 200 years ago.

 The walk is about eight kilometres long (two-three hours) ONE WAY, or 16km if you do the whole walk there and back.
 The walk offers spectacular views of the coastline.

 You may prefer to do one half of the walk ie: Starting from Kilcunda and going to Punchbowl Beach - see point 16 on the map.
 This half of the walk would be 4.5km each way (9km total) from Kilcunda to Punchbowl beach and back.